Nile: In Sudan

-Below Renk, the White Nile enters Sudan, it flows north to Khartoum and meets the Blue Nile.
+Below Renk, the White Nile enters Sudan and flows north to Khartoum, where it joins the Blue Nile.

 The course of the Nile in Sudan is distinctive.
 It flows over six groups of cataracts, from the sixth at Sabaloka just north of Khartoum northward to Abu Hamad.
 The tectonic uplift of the Nubian Swell diverts the river south-west for over 300 km, following the structure of the Central African Shear Zone embracing the Bayuda Desert.
-At Al Dabbah it resumes its northward course towards the first cataract at Aswan forming the 'S'-shaped Great Bend of the Nile mentioned by Eratosthenes.
+At Al Dabbah it resumes its northward course towards the first cataract at Aswan forming the S-shaped Great Bend of the Nile mentioned by Eratosthenes.

 In the north of Sudan, the river enters Lake Nasser (known in Sudan as Lake Nubia), the larger part of which is in Egypt.

 In Egypt

 Below the Aswan Dam, at the northern limit of Lake Nasser, the Nile resumes its historic course.
-North of Cairo, the Nile splits into two branches (or distributaries) that feed the Mediterranean: the Rosetta Branch to the west and the Damietta to the east, forming the Nile Delta.
+North of Cairo, the Nile splits into two branches (or distributaries) that feed the Mediterranean: the Rosetta Branch (an anglicized version of the name Rashid) to the west and the Damietta to the east, forming the Nile Delta.